 Every weekend, the streets of London explode with dozens of London markets cropping up across the capital.
 Some even make weekday appearances, perfect if you're visiting or for a lunch break wander.

 London markets are ideal shopping destinations for everything from food to flowers, modern art to antiques, and clothes to curios.
-Visit sprawling markets such as Spitalfields, Camden Market or Portobello Road, or find gifts from local designers and artisans at the likes of Greenwich Market.
-If you're a foodie, check out one of the many food markets in London, including lively Borough Market.
+Visit sprawling markets such as Old Spitalfields, Camden Market or Portobello Road, or find gifts from local designers and artisans at the likes of Greenwich Market.

 Covent Garden Market

-Watch a musician or magician in the piazza and wander among the stalls and high end shops at Covent Garden Market.
-Housed in and around the iconic Market Building and Piazzas, this central London market is an architectural masterpiece.
-Along with the Apple Market, speciality shops such as perfume boutiques, unique homeware stores, restaurants and cafes, you'll find gorgeous crafts, antiques and jewellery.
+Watch a musician or magician in the piazza and wander among the stalls and high-end shops at Covent Garden Market.
+Housed in and around the iconic Market Building, this central London shopping market is an architectural masterpiece.
+Alongside Apple Market, speciality shops such as perfume boutiques, homeware stores, restaurants and cafes, you'll find gorgeous crafts, antiques and jewellery.

 East London markets